 Many users complained on forum that they cannot edit EOS M recorded MOV videos in FCP smoothly, the main reason is the H.264 codec, this codec is not well for editing, and FCP best supported video format is Apple ProRes 422 codec MOV format, so FCP X doesn't support Canon EOS M MOV footages well, you may encountered many problems, like import it slowly, and couldn't edit videos smoothly.

 This professional HD Video Converter can help you convert Canon EOS M MOV files to ProRes 422 MOV format for Final Cut Pro, more output formats are also supported.
 And on the Yosemite you will find it runs very smoothly without any hassle.

-4. You can click "settings" to customize the output parameters, adjust the resolution, bitrate as you want.
+Step 3.
+You can click "settings" to customize the output parameters, adjust the resolution, bitrate as you want.

-5. Click convert button to start.
+Step 4.
+Click convert button to start.